iammerrick/Auto-Modeler/README.md

-# auto-modeler: Simple and easy to use Kohana 3.0 CRUD/ORM library
+# Auto-Modeler: Simple and easy to use Kohana 3.x CRUD/ORM library

 ## What does it do?